 - Where to Watch: Be alert on Fulton St, Mission St, and Geary Blvd.

-This is the big one.
-Los Angeles is entering the Construction Phase in Early 2026.
+This is the massive rollout everyone is talking about.
+Los Angeles is officially in the Construction Phase as of Spring/Summer 2026.

 - Status: UNDER CONSTRUCTION.
-The Los Angeles Department of Transportation (LADOT) is actively finalizing locations and installing infrastructure.
+The Los Angeles Department of Transportation (LADOT) is actively installing poles and cameras on high-risk corridors like Olympic Blvd, Sunset Blvd, and Melrose Ave.

 Long Beach & Glendale: The Next Wave